 For children and young people under the age of 16, consent may be given by a parent, guardian or other person acting in the place of a parent.
 Depending on the child’s age, they will be involved as much as possible and information will be given to them in a way that they can understand.

-A young person aged 16 years and over can consent to their treatment as if they were an adult.
+A young person aged 16 years and over can consent to their treatment (or refuse it) as if they were an adult.

 How is informed consent gained for people who are incompetent?

-In legal terms, people who cannot decide for themselves whether they want a treatment or not are called ‘incompetent’.
-This may be because of health conditions such as a brain injury or dementia.
+In legal terms, people who are not able to consent to medical treatment or not are called ‘incompetent’.
+This may be because of health conditions such as a brain injury or dementia, or they may have an intellectual disability.

-Consent for people who are incompetent may be given by their welfare guardian or a lawyer who has an enduring power of attorney in respect of care and welfare for that person.
+Consent for people who are incompetent may be given by their welfare guardian or a person who holds an enduring power of attorney in respect of personal care and welfare for that person.
+Where there is no person able to provide lawful consent for that person, a Court Order may be needed.

 What if I didn't get to give informed consent?